RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 ```

 The name of a field can be written in one of three possible forms:

   * A single-quoted string (as shown above)
   * An integer literal
   * A class constant of type `int` or `string`

-The names of all fields in a given shape definition must have the same format.
+The names of all fields in a given shape definition must be distinct and have the same form.

-qualified-name must designate a class constant (§16.5) of type int or string.
-Each string in the set of strings designated by all the single-quoted-string-literals and qualified-names in a field-specifier-list must have a distinct value.
-Each integer in the set of all the integer-literals and qualified-names in a field-specifier-list must have a distinct value.
-The field-specifiers in a field-specifier-list must all have the single-quoted-string-literal form, the integer-literal form, or all have the qualified-name form; the forms must not be mixed.

-(indicated by single-quoted-string-literal, integer-literal, or qualified-name)